The Devil's Arithmetic: Themes

 Hannah experiences a time slip to experience the past.
 The novel employs time travel as a plot device and both a method for remembering and for the reader to more deeply feel the story.
 Yolen believed children would be more likely to engage with the past if the novel featured a contemporary child who went back in time and experienced history themselves.

 Reception

-The Devil's Arithmetic received a starred review from Kirkus, which called it "a triumphantly moving book."
-Publishers Weekly called the book "brave and powerful."
+The Devil's Arithmetic received a starred review from Kirkus, which called it "a triumphantly moving book".
+Publishers Weekly called the book "brave and powerful".

-In The New York Times, Cynthia Samuels noted that Yolen's use of the time travel convention was brought to "a new and ambitious level."
+In The New York Times, Cynthia Samuels said that Yolen's use of the time travel convention was brought to "a new and ambitious level".

+The Devil's Arithmetic was nominated for the Nebula award for best novella in 1988 and won the National Jewish Book Award (in the children's literature category) in 1989.
+The script for the television movie was also nominated for a Nebula Award.

 Adaptations

 The novel was adapted into a 1999 Showtime television film with the same title, starring Kirsten Dunst and Brittany Murphy.

-Awards

-The Devil's Arithmetic was nominated for the Nebula award for best novella in 1988 and won the National Jewish Book Award (in the children's literature category) in 1989.

-The script for the television movie was also nominated for a Nebula Award.